-BADM 590 MBA Research Project 3(3,0)

-The MBA Research Project is a self-directed study undertaken by the student, under close supervision of a faculty member.
-The project is a capstone experience in the sense that it integrates together knowledge from various business areas, as part of complete research process designed to address a business issue agreed upon between the student and the faculty supervisor.
+BADM 590 MBA Research Project 3(3,0) The MBA Research Project is a self-directed study undertaken by the student, under sense that it complete re ision of a faculty member.
+The project is a capstone integrates together knowledge from various busines search process designed to address a business is student and the faculty supervisor. s areas, as part of